Math 340 Section 202

 This course would be more properly called Linear Optimization, optimizing a linear objective function subject to linear constraints.
 The word `programming' is not used in the sense of computer programming.
 My best reading of Dantzig's description of the term is that the word programming refers to the program of activities given by a solution.
 There will be no computer programming in this course although for certain assignments you will be asked to use LINDO, a fairly user friendly software package for Linear Programming.

 My office is Mathematics Annex 1114.
-I will be in most days by 9:00 For office hours I have booked MATH ANNEX 1118 for Wednesday 4-5 (I will be unavailable several Wednesdays but will schedule alternate hours) and most assignments/quizzes/midterm will be set for Thursdays.
+I will be in most days by 9:00.
+I will schedule office hours in the new year.
+Most assignments/quizzes/midterm will be set for Fridays.

 You could review some linear algebra concepts particularly the basics of matrix multiplication and change of basis.